Based on a true story.

 The pacing, for the most part, is positive.
 While having the story told from different perspectives did keep my interest, some moments feel unnecessary to the film’s lengthy runtime.
 While I enjoyed watching The Last Duel, it won’t warrant any addictive viewing.
 Once the audience knows all the outcomes and watches the exciting and gripping duel itself, there is not much reason to watch again.

 Overall, this film is highly dramatic, brutal, and gripping.
 The Last Duel successfully brings a true story to life with a solid combination of drama, thriller, and violent action.
 The leading cast is excellent, especially Jodie Comer and the tense relationship between Matt Damon and Adam Driver.
 It’s a solid film that held my engagement and it is highly unpredictable.
 Some scenes also feel unnecessary, which results in lengthy runtime.
 Once viewers know the ending and the truth surrounding the duel, the film won’t warrant any repeat viewing.
-The Last Duel (2021) is Now Available in Australian Cinemas!
+The Last Duel (2021) is Now Available on 4K UHD, Blu-ray, DVD & Disney+!